jackperlo/deepvault/README.md

 **Note:**
 `imagenet2012` (ILSVRC 2012) is a large-scale image classification dataset.
 Its distribution is subject to specific academic/research use restrictions.
 To access this dataset, you must request permission from the official ImageNet website: [https://www.image-net.org/challenges/LSVRC/2012/](https://www.image-net.org/challenges/LSVRC/2012/).
 Only after approval can you legally download or use the dataset.
-For this reason, the hosted version is marked as private on Hugging Face.
+For this reason, the hosted version is marked as private on Hugging Face [Models and Datasets repository](https://huggingface.co/jack-perlo).

 ---